Abullity/Async-DeviantArt-Image-Scraper/README.md

 `--collection` Downloads all images from the author's collection.

 > Example: `python3 deviantart.py hyanna-natsu --collection`

+**Note:** When using `--collection` in conjunction with `--list` `--folder` this will show/download from the author's collection otherwise it will targer their gallary if the `--collection` argument is not passed.